-As noted above, the Instruments could be treated a set of put options held by Company A and call options written by Company A on Company B common stock.
+As noted above, the Instruments could be treated as a set of put options held by Company A and call options written by Company A on Company B common stock.

-However, the Instruments also provide for certain non-contingent quarterly payments, providing an annual yield of $\underline{e}$ %.
+However, the Instruments also provide for certain non-contingent quarterly payments, providing an annual yield of \underline{e} %.
 Since the Instruments are not debt, these non-contingent payments cannot merely be interest.
 However, non-contingent payments are also not typically a feature of cash-settled options.
 Therefore, we believe that if a disaggregation approach applied, such non-contingent payments would probably be analyzed as a separate instrument.
 The conventional financial instrument that this series of noncontingent payments most resembles is a debt instrument or a series of zero coupon bonds.
-If the noncontingent payments are analyzed as a separate debt instrument embedded in the Instruments, some portion of the noncontingent payments would be characterized as Original Issue Discount (OID).
+If the noncontingent payments are analyzed as a separate debt instrument embedded in the Instruments, some portion of the noncontingent payments would be characterized as Original Issue Discount (OID).6

-The effect of treating the noncontingent payments as a separate debt instrument will be to deny a deduction for the payments except to the extent that they are payments of $OID^8$ .
-Section 163(e).
-However, arguably, such OID should be capitalized into the taxpayer's basis in the Company A common stock since section 263(g) requires the capitalization of "all other amounts ... paid or incurred to carry the personal property", including deductible accruals such as OID.
-Section 263(g)(2)(A)(ii).
+The effect of treating the noncontingent payments as a separate debt instrument will be to deny a deduction for the payments except to the extent that they are payments of OID.7 § 163(e).
+However, arguably, such OID should be capitalized into the taxpayer's basis in the Company A common stock since § 263(g) requires the capitalization of "all other amounts ... paid or incurred to carry the personal property," including deductible accruals such as OID. § 263(g)(2)(A)(ii).

-However, Company A may argue that the OID should not be capitalized under section 263(g).
+However, Company A may argue that the OID should not be capitalized under § 263(g).

-The options treated as embedded in the Instruments and the Company B common stock are a straddle as per section 1092(d)(3)(B)(i)(I).
+The options treated as embedded in the Instruments and the Company B common stock are a straddle as per § 1092(d)(3)(B)(i)(I).
 However, unlike the options embedded in the Instruments, the separate debt instrument is not part of a straddle with the Company B common stock since noncontingent payments and Company B common stock are not offsetting positions.
-That is, holding one does not diminish Company A's risk of loss from the other.
-Sections 1092(c)(1), (c)(2).
-The taxpayer might, therefore, argue that since the noncontingent payments do not reduce the risk of holding the Company B common stock.
-Therefore, the OID imputed to the noncontingent payments should not be capitalized under section 263(g).
+That is, holding one does not diminish Company A's risk of loss from the other. §§ 1092(c)(1)-(2).
+The taxpayer might, therefore, argue that since the noncontingent payments do not reduce the risk of holding the Company B common stock, the noncontingent payments do not must be company B common stock.
+Therefore, the OID imputed to the noncontingent payments should not be capitalized under § 263(g).
 However, we do not believe that only "risk-reducing" payments can carry a straddle.
-Indeed, in the "cash and carry" transactions that were the immediate impetus for the adoption of section 263(g), the interest payments that would be capitalized under section 263(g) were not incurred on a risk-reducing instrument but rather on a borrowing the proceeds of which were used to purchase a leg of a
+Indeed, in the "cash and carry" transactions that were the immediate impetus for the adoption of § 263(g), the interest payments that would be capitalized under § 263(g) were not incurred on a risk-reducing instrument but rather on a borrowing

-&lt;sup>7 In general, the amount of OID on a debt instrument is equal to Stated Redemption Price (SRPM) minus issue price.
-Section 1.1273-1(a) of the Income Tax Regulations.
+6 In general, the amount of OID on a debt instrument is equal to Stated Redemption Price (SRPM) minus issue price. § 1.1273-1(a).
 SRPM is the amount of all payments made on a debt instrument other than qualified stated interest (QSI).
 In the instant case, the embedded debt instrument does not bear QSI because interest on the imputed debt instrument, as such, is not "stated."
-See section1.1273-1(c)(1).
+See § 1.1273-1(c)(1).
 The issue price will be determined by treating some portion of the sales price of the Instruments as a whole as a payment for the noncontingent payments.
 The amount by which the total amounts of the noncontingent payments exceeds the issue price will be OID.

-&lt;sup>8 Interest would also be deductible but, as developed in footnote 6, the imputed debt instrument does not bear QSI.
+7 Interest would also be deductible but, as developed in footnote 8, the imputed debt instrument does not bear QSI.